 The Corporation's 2009 financing established covenant requirements for new unit sales, occupancy in the original and new apartment buildings, and for cash reserves (Days Cash on Hand).
-The Corporation successfully met the South (new building) sales and occupancy covenants on the March, June, September and December test dates in 2016.
-The Corporation did not meet the North (original building) occupancy covenant in March, June and September because of a slow pace of sales in the first half of 2016 but did meet this covenant in December 2016.
-The Corporation failed to meet the Days' Cash on Hand covenant on June 30, 2016 and December 31, 2016.
-Missing these covenants was not an event of default on the Series 2009 Bonds because The Corporate took required action including the hiring of an outside consultant and the implementation of a plan to improve occupancy, which was successful as of December 2016.
-The Corporation's ongoing business plan is to achieve a gradual improvement of occupancy and cash reserves but the expectation is that it will take several years to restore compliance with all financial and operational covenants.
+The Corporation successfully met the South (new building) sales and occupancy covenants, the North (original building) covenants, and the Debt Service Coverage Ratio covenants on the March, June, September and December test dates in 2017.
+The Corporation significantly increased Days Cash on Hand, but failed to meet the Days' Cash on Hand covenant on June 30, 2017 and December 31, 2017.
+Missing these covenants was not an event of default on the Series 2009 Bonds because the Corporation took required action including the implementation of a successful plan to improve occupancy, revenue, and days cash on hand.

+The Corporation's ongoing business plan is to continue to improve cash reserves and explore new ways to expand the scope of senior services it provides.
+The expectation is that it will take several years to restore compliance with all financial and operational covenants.
 The Corporation regularly communicates with bondholders by filing required compliance reports and conducting periodic conference calls.

 The State of Connecticut requires that continuing care facilities maintain a reserve fund, which consists of one year's debt service requirements plus one month's operating costs.
-As of December 31, 2016 and 2015, the Corporation had established the required reserve funds, which consist of U.S. Government obligations, common stocks and money market funds.
+As of December 31, 2017 and 2016, the Corporation had established the required reserve funds, which consist of U.S. Government obligations, common stocks and money market funds.
 These funds are not available for current operating purposes.
-The total reserve requirement was approximately \$5.90 million at December 31, 2016 and \$5.77 million at December 31, 2015.
-The balance in these funds amounted to \$5,789,458 and \$5,781,356 at December 31, 2016 and 2015, respectively.
-As disclosed in Note 5, an amount necessary to restore the balance in the operating reserve fund will funded in 2017.
+The total reserve requirement was approximately \$5.98 million at December 31, 2017 and \$5.90 million at December 31, 2016.
+The balance in these funds amounted to \$5,907,223 and \$5,789,458 at December 31, 2017 and 2016, respectively.
+As disclosed in Note 5, an amount necessary to meet the balance in the operating reserve fund will funded in 2018.
 Such amounts have been classified as assets held by trustee on the statements of financial position.